Owmacohe/owmacohe.github.io/pantry/articles/Sacred Gotia of Concord.md

 {🎭 aspects,Yyenwid Gotia}

-n aspect of [Yyenwid Gotia], split during [Taqadum Period].
-This aspect focuses on oaths and law, and their followers are often judges, bounty hunters, and activists
+An aspect of [Yyenwid Gotia], split during [Taqadum Period].
+This aspect focuses on oaths and law, and their followers are often judges, bounty hunters, and activists.